China suspends imports from another Canadian pork company

 China will halt imports from a Quebec-based company after customs officials testing a batch of Canadian pork detected traces of a feed additive that is banned in China but is legal in Canada, the Xinhua state news agency reported Tuesday.

-Xinhua said customs authorities in the eastern city of Nanjing found traces of ractopamine in pork products from Frigo Royal, a company based in the Montreal suburb of Saint-Hyacinthe.
+Xinhua said customs authorities in the eastern city of Nanjing found traces of ractopamine in pork products from Frigo Royal, a company based in Saint-Hyacinthe, about 60 kilometres east of Montreal.
 It said China will suspend imports from Frigo Royal and also stop accepting health certificates issued by the company’s veterinary officer.

 Federal Agriculture Minister Marie-Claude Bibeau said officials at the Canadian embassy in Beijing were notified on June 14 that China has temporarily suspended one Canadian pork processing facility after a shipment of frozen pork products tested positive for the presence of ractopamine.